Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 		</li>
 		</ol>

+1. Why does 101='101' evaluate to a 3-element list?

+	???+Example "Answer"
+		`101` is a literal single number, whereas `'101'` is a literal 3-element character vector.
+Due to singleton extension, `101='101'` compares the single number `101` to each of the 3 characters in the 3-element character vector `'101'`.
+The character vector `'101'` is equivalent to `'1' '0' '1'` but the number `101` is not the same as the 3-element numeric vector `1 0 1`.

 1. Pass-fail

 	Write a function `PassFail` which takes an array of scores and returns an array of the same shape in which `F` corresponds to a score less than 40 and `P` corresponds to a score of 40 or more.